MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 ---
 title: Quickstart - Initialization for Microsoft Information Protection (MIP) SDK C++ clients
-description: A quickstart showing you how to write the initialization logic for a Microsoft Information Protection (MIP) SDK clients.
+description: A quickstart showing you how to write the initialization logic for a Microsoft Information Protection (MIP) SDK client applications.
 services: information-protection
 author: BryanLa
 ms.service: information-protection